Mount Kailash Helicopter Support Tour

 Footwear and Trekking Gear

-• 1 pair of waterproof, sturdy hiking boots (well broken in)
+• 1 pair of waterproof, sturdy hiking shoes (well broken in)

 • 1 small 20 to 30 liter daypack (waterproof if possible)